arungudelli/angularjswiki/content/en/angular/checkbox-implementation-in-angular-using-angular-material/index.md

 In the above demo, result section checkbox value is driven by  other checkboxes in checkbox configuration section.
 In that case change event wont fire as we are changing the value dynamically without user interaction.

 So we need to check or uncheck the checkbox in result section to fire the change event by clicking on it.

-You can check this behaviour in demo.
+ You can check this behavior in demo.

 ## mat-checkbox Indeterminate Change event